scaleoutsean/awesome-solidfire/README.md

 - `sfvid2nid` - SolidFire volume ID to node ID mapping script (PowerShell).
 This information can be used to drive the maximum per-node number of bulk volume jobs (such as built-in backup) and sync jobs (such as copy and clone volume jobs)
 - `hcc-hybrid-cloud-control-get-assets.ps1` - use PowerShell to connect to the NetApp Hybrid Cloud Control (HCC) API to get list of compute (ESXi) nodes.
 With that you can use PowerCLI to do VMware-related operations.
 More [here](https://scaleoutsean.github.io/2021/12/21/netapp-solidfire-hci-hcc-powershell.html).
 - `disk-to-slot-to-node-assignment.py` - simple example of how to use SolidFire Python SDK to get disk-to-slot-to-node mapping from SolidFire
-- `ansible_getting_started_with_solidfire.yml` - basic example for Ansible and SolidFire - creates a volume and then changes its size and QoS properties
+- `ansible_getting_started_with_solidfire.yml` - basic example for Ansible and SolidFire - creates a volume, changes its size and QoS properties, gets its details via the SolidFire API and then deletes/purges it

 Some volume-cloning and backup-to-S3 scripts related to my SolidBackup concept can be found in the [SolidBackup repository](https://www.github.com/scaleoutsean/solidbackup).